AlessandroRestagno/Collaboration-and-competition-DRLND-P3-Udacity/README.md

 ### Introduction

-For this project, you will work with the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.
+This is the solution to the third project of the Deep Reinforcement Learning Nanodegree by Udacity.
+This project is based on the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.

 ![Trained Agent][image1]